oottppxx/enigma2/plugins/budweiser/README.md

 (1) The service audio can't be muted, so it overlaps with the alternative source audio; not very nice, but it is what it is.

+VU BlackHole doesn't seem to have any usable audio devices/sinks other than the dvbaudiosink, which is of course busy once services are in use?
+As such, unless a proper device/sink is found, this plugin won't work there.

 ## Description

 Invoking the plugin should display a list of alternative audio sources, and the